How to Take a Sahara Desert Tour from Marrakech

 4x4 Tour through the Saraha takes you to many locations

-Bask in the morning glow, meditative and silent, so quiet that it makes your ears ring inside.
+Bask in the morning glow, meditative and silent—it’s so quiet that it will make your ears ring.
 A spectacular moment with just a little bit of magic.

 Star gazing in the Sahara brings more stars out that the grains of sand on a seashore.